Analog synthesizer: 1980s–present

+More recently, the resurgence has been supported by analog modeling synthesizers, new analog hardware from companies like Moog, Korg, and Behringer, and the booming Eurorack modular format, which reintroduced the appeal of customizable modular synthesis to a new generation of users.

 Use in modern music

 The lapse of patents in recent years, such as for the Moog synthesizer transistor ladder filter, has spurred a return of DIY and kit synthesizer modules, as well as an increase in the number of commercial companies selling analog modules.
 Reverse engineering has also revealed the secrets of some synthesizer components, such as those from ARP Instruments, Inc. In addition, despite the widespread availability during the 2000s of relatively inexpensive digital synthesizers that offered complex synthesis algorithms and envelopes, some musicians are attracted to the sounds of monophonic and polyphonic analog synths.
 While some musicians embrace analog synthesizers as preferable, others counter that analog and digital synthesis simply represent different sonic generation processes that both reproduce characteristics the other misses.

-Another factor considered to have increased use of analog synths since the 1990s is weariness with the complex screen-based navigation systems of digital synths, with the "hands-on", practical controls of analog synths – potentiometer knobs, faders, and other features – offering a strong appeal.
+Another factor contributing to the resurgence of analog synthesizers is a renewed appreciation for the hands-on, tactile experience they provide.
+Unlike digital software synthesizers, which rely on screen-based interfaces, analog synths allow musicians to physically manipulate knobs, faders, and patch cables, enabling real-time interaction and creative experimentation.
+This direct control over sound-shaping has led many producers and performers to integrate analog synthesizers into their workflow.

+The revival of analog technology has also been fueled by a wave of reissues and recreations of classic synthesizers by major manufacturers.
+Companies such as Moog, Roland, and Korg have reintroduced vintage models, while new analog synths continue to be developed, bringing analog synthesis to a new generation of musicians.
+Some of the most iconic synthesizers of past decades have been digitally recorded and made available as sample packs for use in computer-based music production, further highlighting their enduring influence.

+Hybrid approaches to music production have also gained popularity, with artists combining analog hardware with digital audio workstations (DAWs) to achieve the warmth and depth of analog sound while maintaining the flexibility of modern digital tools.
+The distinct sonic character of analog synthesizers remains a defining feature of many electronic and pop music productions, as well as film scores and experimental compositions.